Stratified categories, geometric fixed points and a generalized Arone-Ching theorem: Epiorbital categories and Mackey functors

 to the morphism $hg^{-1} : x \to z$.
 We'll sometimes implicitly invoke this equivalence. \end{rem} If $X$ is an object of $\mc{M}$, let $\mc{G}_X$ be the groupoid spanned by the isomorphism class of $X$.
 Form the effective Burnside category $A^{eff}(\mc{G}_X^\amalg)$ and let $i_X : A^{eff}(\mc{G}_X) \to A^{eff}(\mc{M}_{\leq X})$ be the inclusion.
 It follows from the directionality of $\mc{M}_{\leq X}$ that $i_X$ is fully faithful.

 Since there's no room for meaningful transfer maps, we might guess that a Mackey functor on a group $\mc{G}$ contains no more information than an object with $\mc{G}$-action.
-This is indeed the case, but the proof is technical and so we defer it to Appendix \ref{app:Gadd}.
+This is indeed the case, but the proof is technical and so we defer the bulk of it to Appendix \ref{app:Gadd}.